mbierman/unifi-installer-for-Firewalla/README.md

 rm -rf /home/pi/.firewalla/run/docker/unifi
 ```

 There are lots of UniFi communities on [Reddit](https://www.reddit.com/r/Ubiquiti/) and [Facebook](https://www.facebook.com/groups/586080611853291).
-If you have unifi questions, please check there.
+If you have UniFi questions, please check there.